In case you missed it, here’s the week 4 post to catch you up on the mayhem.

 + Cry tears of relief/joy

-It seems like a lot to accomplish within the next 10 days, but working on this nights and weekends I should be able to get it done.
+It seems like a lot to accomplish within the next 10 days, but I’ll be working on everything during nights and weekends I should be able to get it done for the Nov.
+8 One Room Challenge deadline.

-Whenever I start feeling defeated, I look at this side-by-side comparison of then vs. now and remember that the only way to move is forward.
-Positive thoughts.
+Whenever I start feeling defeated/curl up in a fetal position on the recently tiled shower floor to cry, I look at this side-by-side comparison of then vs. now and remember that the only way to move is forward.

 I also look at my effed up hands and wonder if they’ll ever look normal again.
 Or if my pores will ever be not clogged with mortar dust.